A Week In Los Angeles, CA, On A $65,000 Salary

 4 p.m. — After some long meetings regarding new entertainment clients we're bringing on, I walk around the block to get some sunshine.
 I run to CVS and grab Chapstick (because my lips are the MOST chapped) and a fruit bar.
 The Chapstick is nearly $4 (what) but the lovely woman at CVS tells me I have a $5 in extra bucks coupon, so I pay NOTHING.
 MWAHAHA.
 I walk out feeling like I've successfully cheated the system.

 9:30 p.m. — Finally home from class!!
-I chat with my roommate, who I haven't seen in a few days since she was out of town.
+I chat with my roommate, who I haven't seen in a few days since she was out of town, and give her dog all of the hugs.
 Then I heat up a microwaveable chicken biryani dinner, because I don't feel like cooking.
-I do my night routine wash my face, Ole Henriksen night cream and moisturizer, and relax.
+I do my night routine (wash my face, Ole Henriksen night cream and moisturizer, and castor oil on the brows and lashes), and relax.
+I whip out my vibrator (brand is We-Vibe – it's fantastic).
+I have a really hard time orgasming, so this time for me is very important to practice and get to know my body on a more intimate level.

 Daily Total: $23.18